The Helsinki 7

 Professor and University Research Chair in Forensic Nursing (2009 – 2019), School of Nursing, Faculty of Health Sciences, University of Ottawa.

+Dave Holmes is Professor and University Research Chair in the School of Nursing at the University of Ottawa (Canada).
 To date, Dr. Holmes received funding from CIHR and SSHRC, to conduct his research program on risk management in the fields of Public Health and Forensic Nursing.
 Most of his work, comments, essays, analyses and research are based on the poststructuralist works of Deleuze & Guattari and Michel Foucault.
 His work has been published in top-tier journals in nursing, criminology, sociology and medicine.
 Professor Holmes has published over 130 articles in peer reviewed journals and over 50 book chapters.
 He is co-editor of Critical Interventions in the Ethics of Health Care (Routledge, 2009), Abjectly Boundless: Boundaries, Bodies and Health Care (Routledge, 2010), (Re)Thinking Violence in Health Care Settings: A Critical Approach (Routledge, 2011), Power and The Psychiatric Apparatus (Routledge, 2014), and Radical Sex Between Men: Assembling Desiring-Machines (Routledge, 2017).
 He has presented at numerous national and international conferences.
 He was appointed as Honorary Visiting Professor in Australia, Canada, Indonesia, the United States and the United Kingdom.
 Dave is a founding member of the Helsinki 7 group.

 Professor & Dean, Lawrence S. Boomberg Faculty of Nursing, University of Toronto, Toronto, Canada